-By default, WordPress URLs are not SEO friendly but you can fix this easily.
-Go to Settings - Permalinks and change your permalinks to Post name.
+By default, WordPress URLs are not SEO-friendly, but you can fix this quickly.
+Go to Settings – Permalinks and change your permalinks to Post name.

 Optimize your titles for SEO

-WordPress title tag is the most important on-page SEO factor.
-For best results start your title with your keyword or place it in the beginning.
+The WordPress title tag is the most crucial on-page SEO factor.
+For best results, start your title with your keyword or place it in the beginning.

-There are several title generation tools which will help you to create click optimized titles:
+There are several title generation tools that will help you to create optimized click titles:

 Hemingway Sharethrough – It will show how engaging is your headline.

-SEOPressor’s Title Generator - A free title generator which will generate catchy titles for your blog posts.
+SEOPressor’s Title Generator – A free title generator that will generate catchy titles for your blog posts.

 Portent’s Content Idea Generator – This is one of my favorites.
 It can help you to create a headline just by entering a topic.

-Blog Title Generator by BlogAbout - This is an excellent tool which provides optimized ideas.
+Blog Title Generator by BlogAbout – This is an excellent tool that provides optimized ideas.